pydantic/logfire/docs/guides/advanced/using-environments.md

 Under the hood, this sets the otel [`deployment.environment.name`](https://opentelemetry.io/docs/specs/semconv/resource/deployment-environment/).
 Note that you can also set this via the `LOGFIRE_ENVIRONMENT` environment variable.

+#### Setting Environments in Other Languages
+If you are using languages other than Python, you can set the environment like this:
+`OTEL_RESOURCE_ATTRIBUTES="deployment.environment.name=prod"`

+---

 Once set, you will see your environment in the Logfire UI `all envs` dropdown, which appears on the [Live View](../web-ui/live.md), [Dashboards](../web-ui/dashboards.md) and [Explore](../web-ui/explore.md) pages: